Data-driven Energy System Analysis

 Multidisciplinary data analysis is central for a proper understanding of the energy system and for assessing whether the energy transition is following a sustainable pathway.

-• Data for rural mobility solutions: heterogeneous data (qualitative & quantitative), synthetic data, data validation, FAIR data
+• Data for rural mobility solutions: real-world traffic counting on rural roads in Vestlandet, heterogeneous data (qualitative & quantitative), data validation, FAIR data

-• Applied modelling for rural public transport: mobility preferences and behaviour, scenario design and analysis, participatory modelling and co-creation with stakeholders, agent-based modelling, system dynamics
+• Applied modelling for rural public transport: mobility preferences and behaviour, scenario design and analysis, participatory modelling and co-creation with stakeholders (Living Lab Sogndal), agent-based modelling, system dynamics

-• Sustainability & climate impacts of rural transport: environmental & social impact assessment, life-cycle analysis, carbon footprint, policy and governance evaluation, sustainability transitions, mobility justice, indicator development, regional development
+• Sustainability & climate impacts of rural transport: life-cycle assessment, carbon footprint, environmental & social impact assessment, policy and governance evaluation, sustainability transitions, mobility justice, indicator development

 • Automation and digitalisation for rural public transport services: feasibility of autonomous vehicles and new mobility implementations in Vestlandet, business models for these cases